-Future Aids, The Braille Superstore is a forward-thinking company with exciting new products for the blind and visually impaired.
-They offer Braille supplies, talking gadgets, household items, card and board games, audible toys, cool gift ideas, and so much more.
+Future Aids, The Braille Superstore, is a forward-thinking company with exciting new products for the blind and visually impaired.
+They offer Braille supplies, talking gadgets, household items, card, and board games, audible toys, cool gift ideas, and so much more.
 The Braille Bookstore offers print/braille books featuring over 200 popular, current, and classic titles.
-Book-of-the-month club available in four age categories.
+The book-of-the-month club is available in four age categories.

 CAL-Creative Adaptations for Learning is a non-profit organization that develops, tests and publishes tactile pictures.

 Enabling Technologies offers braille embossers, braille translation software, braille graphics as well as other supplies and accessories.